seaflop/assistive-reader/README.md

 You can exit the script at any time by pressing the Esc key.

-Audio playback can be paused/resumed by pressing the spacebar.
+Audio playback can be paused/resumed by pressing Space.